-This Champagne Vinaigrette is a versatile salad dressing that is perfect over any number of salad combinations.
-It has a lightly sweet and tangy flavor, and will leave you craving your next salad.
+This Champagne Vinaigrette is a versatile salad dressing to keep stashed in your fridge.
+It has a sweet and tangy flavor and will leave you craving your next salad.

-This recipe is inspired by the Honey Champagne Vinaigrette from The Mixx, which is one of my favorite local restaurants here in the Kansas City area.
+This recipe is inspired by the Honey Champagne Vinaigrette from The Mixx, one of my favorite local restaurants in Kansas City.
 It’s often served over their Garden of Eden salad, which features field greens, chopped apples, candied pecans, and gorgonzola cheese.

 The combination will make you want to lick your plate clean!

 This dressing recipe is simple to prepare and flexible enough that you can use practically any ingredients in your pantry.
 I tend to keep my homemade salad dressings on the lower-oil side of things, so I also like to add a splash of water to help dilute the vinegar flavor even more.

 As a result, the dressing will be a little more runny in texture, and you’ll need to stir or shake it well each time you’re ready to use it.
 But it also won’t thicken in the fridge as much as a traditional oil-based dressing.